bermi/akelos/test/RUNNING_TESTS.markdown

     ./makelos test:case active_support/inflector

-The advantage of using makelos to run tests is that you can run multiple cases at once providing the suite name like:
+The advantage of using makelos is that you can run multiple cases at once providing the suite name like:

     ./makelos test:case active_support

+This will runn all the cases available at

+    test/appname/active_support/cases/*.php

 Using makelos you can also override default constants like